-The lists aren’t meant to be a what’s hot and what’s not of the fruit and vegetables, but rather offer a guide of the foods you should definitely be striving to buy organic, and those where it may be okay to let slide from time-to-time.
+The lists aren’t meant to be a what’s hot and what’s not of the fruit and vegetables.
+Rather, they should be a guide of the foods you should definitely be striving to buy organic, and those it may be okay to let slide from time-to-time.

 These are the worst offenders on the list, through no fault of their own, but rather mainstream agricultural practices.
 In order, these foods are the ones that are subject to the most dangerous chemical exposure.
 Following the EWG testing methodology, this list indicates which crops are typically treated with the highest volume and variety of pesticides (but stop at one step short of putting any labels on human health risk).

-So to err on the side of caution, we definitely recommend you buy organic, or at least spray-free when picking these up from your local grower this year.
+So to err on the side of caution, we definitely recommend you buy organic, or at least spray-free, when picking these up at your local grower this year.

-- Bell and hot peppers (capsicum and chili)
+- Bell & hot peppers (capsicum & chili)

 - Sweet corn